 In that first 3 years, you will likely be faced with several issues:

 - Chances are, the deck around your pool will turn to mush and need to be replaced.

 - A minor water leak around the pump in a chlorine pool system would be a simple nuisance that could be ignored without fear of further damage.
-But with a salt water system, your pump would likely seize up within a few days and need to be replaced.
+But with a salt water system, a leaking pump would likely seize up within a few days and need to be replaced.

-- Pool lights, basketball hoops, even that nice looking lawn furniture, can all be destroyed by salt.
-Anything within 20 feet or so of the pool is destined to have an extremely short lifespan.
+- Pool lights, basketball hoops, even that nice looking lawn furniture — can all be destroyed by salt.
+Anything within 20 feet or so of a salt water swimming pool is destined to have an extremely short lifespan.

 What About Chemical Savings?